adm1nKirill/Animals_2/googletest-master/googletest/docs/primer.md

 different tests in the same test suite have different test fixture objects, and googletest always deletes a test fixture before it creates the next one. googletest does **not** reuse the same test fixture for multiple tests.
-Any changes one test makes to the fixture do not affect other tests.
+Any changes one test makes to the fixture do not affect OTHER tests.

 As an example, let's write tests for a FIFO queue class named `Queue`, which has the following interface: